Top Business Tools for Photographers

 We all know hard drives crash!
 I always want everything saved in more than one place for the dreaded day that something happens and I lose photos, documents, and files, the problem is remembering to do backups!
 That is why I love CrashPlan!
 It is automatic cloud backup.
 I don’t ever have to think about backing things up and it is an offsite backup, so if something crazy happened to my house and I lost my computers and external hard drives, I would have everything safely stored in the cloud.
 The only downside is it takes forever to do an initial backup (especially if you have DSL internet like me!) but after everything is uploaded, CrashPlan syncs automatically and updates or adds any new files so I don’t have to add another thing to my to-do list.

 Last, but definitely not least, is Showit!
 I use Showit for my website and blog and I have seriously never had a platform easier to design a website on than this.
 Everything is drag and drop, no code needed!
 The design possibilities are endless.

-Ok…ok…I know I said top 10 but I couldn’t leave out these last two.
+Ok…ok…I know I said top 10 but I couldn’t leave out these last three.

 I haven’t found a better company for business cards!
 Moo has so many great choices and you won’t find better quality!
 Get 20% off your first order with this link!